rrpg/map-generator/README.md

 # Set the filename where the map will be drawn (BMP file), default value is file.bmp
 ./map -f %s

+# Generate a text file with the map informations
+./map -t
 ```

 ## Result